The-Perceptual-Research-Consortium/neuroweaver-parst/README.md

 - **The Möbius Group** - Foundational Research Commission, 1974-1989
 - And many more dedicated researchers and collaborators from around the world who wish to remain anonymous due to the sensitive nature of their work.

+## SIDE NOTE

+*There might be more here than meets the eye.
+Neuroweaver rewards the act of digging deeper.*

 ---

 ## License